 18:00-19:00 – Freshen up and get ready for dinner.

 19:00-22:00 – Shopping and Dinner in Fira.
 Make a reservation at a restaurant in Fira overlooking the caldera.
-Time it so that your reservation begins right before the sun sets.
+Be sure to time it so your reservation begins before the sun sets.
 Stroll through the shops in Fira before dinner or sit at one of the unique bars for a pre-meal drink.

 3 Day Itinerary

-After your first day on the island, add-on these two days of fun to your itinerary…
+After your first day on the island, add these two days of fun to your itinerary.

 Morning – Sail to the Hot Springs.
 Take a boat or sail around the volcano with a stop at the hot springs.
 You can book a trip at a travel agency on the island or ask your hotel for recommendations.
 While getting up close to the volcanic epicenter is a unique experience, the view of Oia and Fira from the water is epic.